 The Western Toad can be found in the Pacific Northwest, where we have a large population.
 Adults can reach up to 14 cm in body length, excluding the hind legs.
 Males are usually a bit smaller than females and their skin is smoother.

 Western toad eggs look like black pearls strung on a chain when you see them in the water.
 Tadpoles are black or very dark gray with a dark, rounded fin that runs the length of their tail.
-Tadpoles morph into toadlets that may be as small as 6 mm, but otherwise are completely identical to the adult toads.
+Tadpoles morph into toadlets that may be as small as 6 mm but otherwise are completely identical to adult toads.

 These toads spend much of their time underground in old mammal nests, under logs, and in rock crevices along streams.